orangecopres-spec-2/arduklip/README.md

-then hook up to avrdide stepper motors.
+then hook up to avrdude stepper motors.
 Done!